Chemical Conversion of compounds into Δ8 & Δ9

 ⦁ The ether was then evaporated.

-⦁ Various cannabinoids and other chemical compounds were removed through chromatographic methods.
+⦁ Various compounds and other chemical compounds were removed through chromatographic methods.

-Summit believes the demand for highly purified cannabis oils and isolates will keep increasing exponentially, as cannabinoids continue to flood into our lives and manufacturers find new ways to market their goods.
-Laws are loosening up which allows us to use cannabis in more ways now than ever before.
+Summit believes the demand for highly purified oils and isolates will keep increasing exponentially, as compounds continue to flood into our lives and manufacturers find new ways to market their goods.
+Laws are loosening up which allows us to use compounds in more ways now than ever before.
 This industry needs pioneers, and sometimes to make something new you need to look at the contributions of legends from the past. –JBV